ihatemodels/grammatical-snake/README.md

-# **grammatical-snake** :snake: :mortar_board:
+#  :mortar_board: :snake: **grammatical-snake** :snake: :mortar_board:

 Grammatical-snake is a simple terminal dictionary and spellcheck script with advanced futures for cool people.
-Priority over the browser dictionaries is the speed and simplicity.
-The main achievement is to return the scrapped information as precise and readable as possible.
-As the project grows, the idea behind is to add more complex features like local database, text analysis, grammar-mode in which the user can search for a specific grammar rule by a given query.
+Priority over the browser dictionaries is the speed and simplicity. **The main achievement is to return the scrapped information as precise and readable as possible.** As the project grows, the idea behind is to add more complex features like local database, text analysis, grammar-mode in which the user can search for a specific grammar rule by a given query.
 IT terminology dictionary in separated mode with explanations translate is coming soon.
 Maybe a fancy GUI with a better experience for non-terminal-like people.
 So far supported languages are Bulgarian, and English.

-### POWERED BY
+## **POWERED BY**
 :point_down:
 [Rechnik.info](http://rechnik.info) [Collinsdict](https://www.collinsdictionary.com)
 [Slovored](https://slovored.com/)  [Lexico](https://www.lexico.com)
 [Yourdict](https://sentence.yourdictionary.com)  [Dict.org](http://www.dict.org)

-### FEATURES
+## **FEATURES**

-- :white_check_mark: Spellcheck, Word Forms
+- **:white_check_mark:** Spellcheck, Word Forms
-- :closed_book: Word meaning, Sentence usage(example)
+- **:closed_book:** Word meaning, Sentence usage(example)
-- :blue_book: Synonyms, Translate
+- **:blue_book:** Synonyms, Translate
-- :fast_forward: Faster than browser dictionaries, no java-script, ads, cookies alert-dialogs or whatever you can imagine.
+- **:fast_forward:** Faster than browser dictionaries, no java-script, ads, cookies alert-dialogs or whatever you can imagine.
-- :black_square_button: Terminal simplicity, Highlighted structured output.
+- **:black_square_button:** Terminal simplicity, Highlighted structured output.

-#### INSTALL

-### **Requirements**
+### **INSTALL**

+#### Requirements

+- Internet Connection
 - Python3
 - beautifulsoup4
 - html5lib
-- **Terminal-Nature** :alien:
+- **Terminal-Nature :alien:**

 **The script require only 2 packages but it's good practice to create separate virtual environment.
 You can mess your existing versions if any!**